Siemens TIA Portal for Traffic Light Control

 Siemens Ladder Logic Example for Traffic Light Control

 Complete working example demonstrating Ladder Logic implementation for Traffic Light Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Traffic Light Control Control